 She joined the Château Margaux team in 2012 as Brand Ambassador for the United Kingdom, where she introduced the first vintage of the Estate’s third wine, Margaux du Château Margaux 2009.

-Alexandra was appointed Deputy Managing Director in 2016.
+Alexandra was appointed Deputy Managing Director, Communication and Image, in 2016.
 She is based in London, a centuries-old international marketplace for the purchase and sale of the world’s finest wines.

 After completing a Doctorate of Science from the University of Bordeaux in 2007, Sébastien Vergne spent nearly five years working in research and development at a major agri-food company.